Subscriptions is available as a paid add-on to your Rocketspark Ecommerce Pro pricing plan.

 You can create the bundled product as a single product for customers to purchase in your shop.
 You could then use the three variants available in the shop to enable customers to customise their pack.

 An example food box:

 - Variant One: Box Size = Small, Medium, Large, Extra Large

 - Variant Two: Preferences = More Veggies, More Fruit

 - Variant Three: Organic Status = Organic Only, Not Organic

 Can I use subscriptions to sell services, digital or any non-delivered products?

-This version of Rocketspark’s Subscriptions feature is designed for the recurring delivery of physical products.
-You could use Rocketspark Subscriptions to collect payment for services or digital products but you would need to manually fulfil the order to your customer.
-Register your interest in service or digital product subscriptions by contacting the Rocketspark support team.
+Although this version of Rocketspark’s Recurring Subscriptions feature is designed for the recurring delivery of physical products, you are able to add a service to your shop as a product.
+For Rocketspark Subscriptions to collect payment for services or digital products you would need to manually fulfil the order, ie. email the digital product to your customer.

 I only deliver to specific areas - can I auto-verify a valid address before subscribing?

 Currently, you can use Rocketspark’s standard delivery address options to verify regions or areas that you deliver to but there isn’t a way to create a geographical ring fence around detailed delivery areas.
 Register your interest in this feature by contacting us.